This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 - Although the bark on the wood always looks very attractive, it must always be thoroughly removed.
 Then you should sand the edges thoroughly by hand.
 This will allow the epoxy resin to bond better with the wood later.
 Use a chisel or similar to carefully remove the bark.

 - Then you have to sand all the wood.
 Start with 80 to 220 grains and remove the dust after each grain.
 As already mentioned, you can sand the sides by hand with sandpaper.
 An Orbital Sander is well suited for the surfaces.

-- Afterwards you should remove the sanding dust from the wood very thoroughly.
-It is best to use a vacuum cleaner and a microfibre cloth to wipe off any dust residue.
+- Afterwards, you should remove the sanding dust from the wood very thoroughly.
+It is best to use a vacuum cleaner and a microfiber cloth to wipe off any dust residue.

 Step 2: Filling Cracks and Sealing the Wood